Veterans Recruitment & Services Office

 - Air Force: Community College of the Air Force

 Official military transcripts can be sent to: St. Ambrose University, 518 W. Locust St., Davenport, Iowa 52803

-If your military benefits don't quite cover your tuition, there are other resources that can help.
-Click here for a list of organizations that provide scholarships and loans, and be sure to contact our financial aid office for additional resources and information.
+If your military benefits don't quite cover your tuition, there are other resources that can help; see below.
+And be sure to contact our Financial Aid Office for additional resources and information.